 New study says certain probiotics don't prevent diarrhoea & C. difficile

-A new study carried out here in the UK has found that some strains of probiotics are ineffective at preventing antibiotic-associated diarrhoea (AAD) and C. difficile diarrhoea (CDD).
+A new study1 carried out here in the UK has found that some strains of probiotics (see Probiotics Learning Lab) are ineffective at preventing antibiotic-associated diarrhoea (AAD) (see Probiotics Learning Lab for more glossary terms) and C. difficile diarrhoea (CDD).
 At first reading, this may not sound like particularly positive news for the probiotics industry, but in actual fact it adds yet more credibility to the evidence of probiotic strain specificity.

 Published in Health Technology Assessment, from the UK's National Institute for Health Research, the study aimed to discover whether a probiotic combination containing L. acidophilus CUL60, L. acidophilus CUL21, B. bifidum CUL20, and B. lactis CUL34, could be effective in preventing AAD and CDD in hospital patients aged 65 years+.
 These probiotics strains are well researched for digestive and immune health, but little is known of their ability to prevent antibiotic-associated side effects.